-The Group consolidated financial statements comprise the financial statements of the parent company THE AZUR SELECTION S.A. and the financial statements of the following subsidiaries, as described in Note 17.
+The Group consolidated financial statements comprise the financial statements of the parent company THE AZUR SELECTION S.A. and the financial statements of its subsidiaries, described in Note 16.

 The financial statements of all the Group companies are prepared using uniform accounting policies.
 All inter-company transactions and balances between Group companies have been eliminated during consolidation.